Edmonton's controversial calcium chloride program to continue, council decides

 Calcium chloride ending up on driveways and vehicles is likely coming from sources other than the city project, Walters suggested.

 The province uses a calcium chloride solution on highways like Anthony Henday Drive.
-During the first year of the Edmonton pilot project, the city used the solution on three per cent, or 2,840 kilometres of road.
+During the first year of the Edmonton pilot project, the city used the solution on about 30 per cent, or 2,840 kilometres, of road.

 In October, council voted to expand the project to another 295 kilometres of road.